palnehaa/AIAcademy/README.md

 # AIAcademy
 This is my Hello World Repository
 AI Academy from manipal proLearn
+I'm happy to have a GitHub Account